 Dan Stujenske's practice focuses on complex commercial litigation and arbitration.
-He has represented companies and individuals in a variety of industries, including finance, pharmaceuticals, retail and consumer products, and reinsurance.
-Dan has handled a wide range of disputes, including company-threatening class actions, breach-of-contract litigation and arbitration, and false advertising litigation between competitors.
+He has represented companies and individuals in a variety of industries, including real estate, finance, pharmaceuticals, retail and consumer products, and reinsurance.
+Dan has handled a wide range of disputes, including breach of contract litigation and arbitration, insurance coverage litigation, company-threatening class actions, and false advertising litigation between competitors.
 He also counsels clients on contractual and advertising matters in non-litigation and pre-litigation contexts.

 Representative matters on which Dan has worked include:

 - Counsel for Toll Brothers in first-party insurance coverage litigation, culminating in a steps-of-the-courthouse settlement.

 - Counsel for Melrose Industries and GKN Aerospace companies in complex commercial litigation with a large aerospace customer.